squirrelphp/entities/README.md

 - Immutable entity objects can be passed to templates or any services without the risk of them being changed or having any side effects on other parts of the application
 - Caching is easy: use whatever technique you like to cache entity objects if this becomes necessary, because they are just data / plain objects
-- Entity classes can be more about the logic of the entity (how to use it), offering additional functionality and leaving out all the database functionality
+- Entity classes can be more about the logic of the entity (how to use it), offering additional functionality and leaving out all the database/infrastructure functionality
 - You can create interfaces for your entity objects to separate infrastructure and entity logic, defining the methods on an entity you want to provide independent of what data is in the database (and you can create aggregates/root entities with multiple read-only entities, the possibilities for more abstractions are plentiful)
 - The library does not need to keep track of your entities, lazy-loading parts of them, and doing complicated things you don't really understand: everything that happens is straightforward and within your control
 - You still have the advantages of using objects to access the data instead of using unstructured data, so you can clearly define the types you are using, or implement methods returning value objects, and the code can be checked by static analyzers

 Having the writing queries so clearly separated from the objects also offers advantages:

-- It is easy to spot where something is being changed, just look for where `EntityNameRepositoryWriteable` classes are used, and only use the Writeable classes where you actually write to the repository and `EntityNameRepositoryReadOnly` everywhere else
+- It is easy to spot where something is being changed, just look for where `EntityRepositoryWriteable` classes are used, and only use the Writeable classes where you actually write to the repository and `EntityRepositoryReadOnly` everywhere else
 - Queries are not completely abstracted away from you, leaving it up to you to make simple or complicated queries according to your needs, instead of having to hope that the library creates efficient queries for you and forgetting how the data is stored and manipulated
 - You can change many rows at once, or do multi repository queries with a straightforward syntax and without learning a new query language
 - Using a command bus, or doing CQRS (Command Query Responsibility Segregation) in your application becomes an easy pattern to follow, because you always define if you are writing to or reading from a repository